Thomas & Friends: Day of the Diesels: Plot

-Diesel 10 tells Percy to bring Thomas to the Dieselworks so he can pay full attention.
-Percy goes to Knapford the next day.
-Thomas tells Percy to inform Victor about moving Kevin.
-Victor leaves to inform Sir Topham Hatt.
+Diesel 10 tells Percy to bring Thomas to the Dieselworks so they can have his full attention.
+Percy goes to Knapford Station the next day, where Gordon informs everyone that Kevin is missing, and Thomas tells Percy to inform Victor about moving Kevin.
+Percy has Thomas go to the Dieselworks himself to get Kevin, and Victor informs Sir Topham Hatt.
 Percy returns to the Dieselworks followed by Thomas.
 Diesel 10 puts Thomas in the back shed and the diesels go to the Steamworks so they can take it over.
-Percy is horrified to learn that Diesel 10 has been using him the whole time, and that Thomas is his best friend and not Diesel 10.
-The diesels cause havoc inside the Steamworks.
-Percy goes back to the Dieselworks and finds a fire in the main shed; he races to the Rescue Centre for Belle and Flynn.
+Percy is horrified to learn that Diesel 10 has been manipulating him, realizing that Thomas is his best friend and not Diesel 10.
+Percy returns to the Dieselworks and finds a fire in the main shed; he races to the Rescue Centre for Belle and Flynn, though Flynn does not have his hose.
 They return to the Dieselworks where Thomas and Kevin are being held hostage.

 Percy frees Thomas and Kevin, and Belle and Flynn successfully put out the fire.
-Thomas, Percy, and Kevin rally the other engines to take back the Steamworks.
+Thomas, Percy, and Kevin rally the other engines to take back the Steamworks, where the diesels have wreaked havoc.
 The steam engines promise Diesel 10 that they will help him fix the Dieselworks.
 Sir Topham Hatt arrives, and orders Diesel 10 to fix the damage.
 Percy, Thomas, and Kevin tell Sir Topham Hatt about the Dieselworks, and he says he had already been planning to fix it.
-The Dieselworks is fixed and Sir Topham Hatt reopens it, and Thomas and Percy remain best friends.
+The steam engines and diesel engines then work together to fix the Dieselworks.
+Sometime later, Sir Topham Hatt reopens it, and Thomas and Percy tell each they feel most proud when they’re together, signifying that they still remain best friends.